flibbles/tw5-xml/README.md

 For a demonstration, and for documentation, see the [tiddlywiki demo site](https://flibbles.github.io/tw5-xml/).

+**NOTE:** This plugin is still under construction.
+It's API is not locked down yet.

 ## How to install

 Visit the [demo site](https://flibbles.github.io/tw5-xml/).
 It will have a simple drag-and-drop installation icon.